No Money for COPD Cellular Treatments? Fundraise!

 Our patient coordinators will walk you through our available treatment options, discuss your current health and medical history and determine a qualifying treatment plan that works best for you.

-The Lung Institute supports National COPD Awareness Month in November sponsored by the US COPD Coalition.
+The Lung Health Institute supports National COPD Awareness Month in November sponsored by the US COPD Coalition.

 November 15 is designated as World COPD Awareness Day.